Francis Bell (New Zealand politician): Early life

 Bell was born in Nelson, the eldest son of Sir Dillon Bell.
 His mother was Margaret Hort (who was Jewish, but became a Christian).
 Arthur Bell was a younger brother.
-He attended Auckland Grammar School and Otago Boys' High School.
+He attended the Church of England Grammar School and Otago Boys' High School.
 At Otago Boys he was the Dux.
 After finishing high school, he travelled to England where he attended St John's College, Cambridge, receiving a BA in 1873.
 On returning to New Zealand, he began practising law in Wellington, being involved in Bell, Gully, MacKenzie and Evans.
 As a youth in the 1870s, he also played two first-class cricket matches for Wellington.

 Bell served as Crown Solicitor in Wellington from 1878 to 1890, and from 1902 to 1910.
 He was a prominent member of both the local and national law societies.
 He served as the latter's president from 1901 to 1918.

 He married Caroline Robinson on 24 April 1878 at St John's Church in Christchurch.
 She was the third daughter of William Robinson.
 They had four daughters and four sons.
 His son William Henry Dillon Bell (1884–1917) was a Member of Parliament, but resigned and volunteered for service in World War I. He was killed in 1917.
 Another son Cheviot Bell was appointed to the Legislative Council as a member of the suicide squad by the First National Government on 27 July 1950 to vote for the abolition of the council, so served to 31 December 1950.

 His niece and nephew, by his brother Alfred, Brenda and Frank Bell, became notable radio pioneers.